apiraino/apiraino.github.io/ipse_dixit/ubuntu_gnome_power.md

 `~/.config/autostart/ignore-lid-switch-tweak.desktop`

 a "drop-in" configuration file that will trigger the Gnome Tweaks _inhibitor_.
-Just wow.
+Well ... wow.

 ### Part II: the external monitor